Using driftplots#

 Inputs#

 If passing a SortingAnalyzer, it is expected that the required extensions have already been computed.
 See this example for the required extensions.
-Note that the number of spikes displayed will depend on the argument set for max_spikes_per_unit used when computing "random_spikes".

 By default, the number of spikes displayed will be decimated to around 100,000.